Sinking of the MS Estonia

-The MS Estonia had been constructed in 1980.
+The Estonia had been constructed in 1980.
 On the night of the accident, severe weather was reported in the Baltic Sea.
 The ship began its voyage behind schedule and was noted to have a slight starboard list from cargo distribution before leaving port.
 The accident began shortly after 01:00, when noises from the bow were reported.
 A mayday was sent at 01:22 but did not follow international formats, delaying the wider emergency response.
 By 01:50, the ship had capsized and disappeared from radar screens, sinking in international waters south of the Finnish island of Utö.
 Rescue operations were launched under the 1979 International Convention on Maritime Search and Rescue.
 Nearby ferries and helicopters participated, but the scale of the disaster, coupled with rough seas and the rapid loss of the ship, limited survival.

-The official investigation concluded that the vessel’s bow visor failed in rough seas, allowing water to flood the car deck and causing the ship to capsize rapidly.
-The sinking highlighted the vulnerability of roll-on/roll-off ferries to flooding, similar to the MS Herald of Free Enterprise accident seven years earlier.
+The official investigation concluded that the vessel's bow visor failed in rough seas, allowing water to flood the car deck and causing the ship to capsize rapidly.
+The sinking highlighted the vulnerability of roll-on/roll-off ferries to flooding, similar to the Herald of Free Enterprise incident seven years earlier.
 Renewed investigations in the 2000s and 2020s examined hull damage and structural flaws, while conspiracy theories have alleged cover-ups and secret military cargo, claims rejected by official inquiries.
 The wreck site was declared a protected grave in 1995 under an international treaty, and memorials have been erected in Tallinn and Stockholm to commemorate the victims.
-In its aftermath, new international safety regulations were introduced, including automatic activation of distress beacons, stricter standards for ferry design and inspection, and expanded training for passenger-ship crews.
+In its aftermath, new international safety regulations were introduced, including automatic activation of distress beacons, stricter standards for ferry design and inspection, and expanded training for passenger ship crews.